gcolajan/ballistic/README.md

 Ballistic should now be running on port 3000.

-**IMPORTANT:** Ballistic is not ready for production use.
-If you're using it in production anyway, be sure to update `config/security.json` with new secret tokens.
+**IMPORTANT:** If you're using ballistic in production, be sure to update `config/security.json` with new secret tokens.